flare-foundation/docs/docs/infra/data/deploying.md

 ### Are delegations transferable between different addresses?

 Delegations are currently not transferable.
-Specifically, you can't re-delegate the vote power that was delegated to your address.
+Specifically, you can't redelegate the vote power that was delegated to your address.

 ### Does the price epoch vary with each FTSO?

-No, price epoch configurations are governed by `FtsoManager` (you can get them using the `getPriceEpochConfiguration` method).
+No, price epoch configurations are governed by the `FtsoManager` contract.
+You can get them using the `getPriceEpochConfiguration` method.
-This is necessary so that all submissions (and reveals) can happen at the same time.
+This governance is necessary so that all submissions and reveals can happen at the same time.

 ### Can price epoch duration change?